nswdpc/silverstripe-csp/README.md

 0. Watch for violation reports or look at your browser dev console

 When you are pleased with the settings, check the "Use on published website" setting and save.

+After UAT is complete, implement the same process on your production website.
+You should run the policy as report-only and monitor reports, initially.

 ## Page specific policies